 Beyond maintaining fuel diversity and reducing demand, another element of system reliability is ensuring sufficient investment in capacity to meet long-run needs.
 Without new infrastructure coming online to meet demand growth, excess capacity will be absorbed, facilities will become obsolete, and the system will run with fewer and fewer reserves-all of which will increase the chance of limitations on supply, increased prices, and, in the case of electricity, blackouts.
 To maintain reliability, the region needs policies that set appropriate incentives to promote sufficient investment in needed energy infrastructure-whether natural gas pipelines, electrical transmission wires, or electrical generating facilities.
-And it needs to locate this infrastructure in a way that not only meets expected demand growth and regional infrastructure needs, but also is perceived as fair and responsive to the concerns of local communities.
+And it must locate this infrastructure in a way